Moturiki Island

 Moturiki Island is a small island located just off Mount Maunganui beach, in the North Island of New Zealand.
-The island is connected to the beach by a man made land bridge.
+The island is connected to the beach by an artificial land bridge.
 NIWA maintains a tide meter on Moturiki Island.
 Moturiki Island offers walking, bird watching, fishing, and rock climbing opportunities.

 In 1966, Marineland Limited built an aquarium called "Marineland" on the island; this closed in May 1981.
 Later, in 1981, "Marineland" was reconstructed into "Leisure Island", a water park with swimming pools, bumper boats, and a hydro slide.
 The water park operated until 1990, when it was removed from the island.